The InkSplit GIMP Plug-In

 Do note that the script is currently in very early development and many of these instructions may become out of date in time.
 I will do my best to update this tutorial with major feature changes as it seems necessary.

 To begin, you'll need to install the script.
-If you've already done this, go ahead and skip to **here** to get started with the script.
-This varies from one operating system to the other, but I will do my best to provide a general approach that should get you started.
+If you've already done this, go ahead and skip to Example 1 to get started with the script.
+This varies from one operating system to the other, but here is a general approach that should get you started.

 print(sys.executable)

-You'll need to make sure pip is installed and up to date, then you can install the `colormath` library:
+You'll need to make sure pip is installed and up to date, then you can install the colormath

 python -m pip install --upgrade pip